flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ![Diagram of the Southbridge's connections.](_diagrams/southbridge.webp)

 Overall, Southbridge embeds an enormous amount of interfaces, this has to do with the fact this console was designed during the 'multimedia hub' trend.
-It's not enough for video-game consoles to play games, but they also need to become DVD and Blu-ray players, set-top boxes (partially), photo viewers (by importing the camera's photos using the multi-card reader) and possibly more as the needs evolve (thanks to its updatable operating system).
+It's not enough for video game consoles to play games, but they also need to become DVD and Blu-ray players, set-top boxes (partially), photo viewers (by importing the camera's photos using the multi-card reader) and possibly more as the needs evolve (thanks to its updatable operating system).

 ### External interfaces